FEniCS/governance/README.md

 # FEniCS Project Governance

-*NOTE: All documents in this repository are draft versions and are provided for information only.*

 This repository contains the governance documents for the FEniCS Project (http://fenicsproject.org).
 Its purpose is to clarify how decisions are made and how the various elements of our community